 Most contestants on the Dragons’ Den are hopelessly unrealistic about their future business plans.
 You should research the market thoroughly, analyse the competition, and put in place some contingency measures.
 A business plan will help you foresee any problem that you may face.

 Following on from the previous point, unless you are completely realistic about what you are trying to achieve, and the potential obstacles which stand in your way, then your financial projections will be wrong.
 Always be conservative with any sales or profit predictions, rather than the other way round.
 Do your research, make sure you are aware of what you want from any potential investors.
 Show them that you have a good idea of what the finances for your business will look like.

 Your management team

 Include some background to the people behind your business.
 What skills does each individual provide?
 What roles and responsibilities do members of the team have?
-Just compiling this information may help you see if you have any gaps in expertise which may hinder your future chances of success.
+Just compiling this information may help you to see if you have any gaps in expertise which may hinder your future chances of success.
 This will again help you spot any flaws you may have in your plan.

-If you are writing a plan with investors / business angels / potential partners in mind, you should provide details on how and when investors will see a return on their money.
+If you are writing a plan with investors/business angels/potential partners in mind, you should provide details on how and when investors will see a return on their money.
 Again, be realistic with your figures, and be prepared to back up any questions you are asked with solid, well-reasoned forecasts.

 Many company owners forget to work out how they plan to deliver their goods or services to market.
-You may have identified a clear demand for a product, but you have to brand, package, and distribute the product first, before you can start to make money.
+You may have identified a clear demand for a product, but you have to brand, package, and distribute the product first before you can start to make money.